rjtkhanna/Kafka_StockMarket_DataEngine/README.md

 # Stock market data engine using Apache Kafka

+## Introduction
-In this project we built an end to end data engineering pipeline using Apache Kafka and Amazon Web Services
+In this project we built an end to end data engineering pipeline using Apache Kafka and Amazon Web Services.